 What information is useful in assessing a patient’s risk of dental erosion?

 A. The patient’s oral hygiene habits

-B. The patient’s use of medications and supplements
+B. The patient’s regular use of ADA approved toothpastes

 C. A record of the patient’s dietary intake